Memory Interface Chips icon

 DDR5 DIMMs increase memory bandwidth and capacity over DDR4 DIMMs with new innovations and a new module architecture.
 While DDR4 DIMMs top out at 3200 MT/s, the first DDR5 DIMMs launched at 4800 MT/s, a 50% increase in memory bandwidth.

 Given the voracious demands for greater memory bandwidth to support advanced workloads including HPC and AI/ML, DDR5 will continue to scale.
 Rambus is constantly advancing the performance of its DDR5 solutions to meet growing market needs.
-Rambus delivered the industry’s first 5600 MT/s RCD and continues to push performance levels even further with the announcement of a 6400 MT/s DDR5 RCD
+Rambus delivered the industry’s first 5600 MT/s RCD and continues to push performance levels further with the fourth generation 7200 MT/s DDR5 RCD.